 Premiums from short-duration insurance contracts are recognized as revenue over the period of the contracts using the 365th method.
 The portion of the premiums pertaining to the premiums written that relate to the unexpired periods of the policies at reporting date is accounted for as Provision for unearned premiums and presented as part of Insurance contract liabilities in the liabilities section of the statement of financial position.
-The related reinsurance premiums as part of "Reinsurance assets" presented in the assets section of the statement of financial position.
-The statement of neurona premiums as part of "Reinsurance assets" presented in the assets section of the statement of financial position.
+The related reinsurance premiums that pertain to the unexpired periods at reporting date are accounted for as Deferred reinsurance premiums as part of "Reinsurance assets" presented in the assets section of the statement of financial position.
 The net changes in these accounts between reporting dates are included in the determination of net insurance revenue.